fren733/ChatApp/README.md

 # ChatApp
 Simple communication app.
 Has two themes - dark and light (both version on screenshots below) and is fully responsive <br/>
 User can create conversation groups, delete and edit them.
-The applied SignalR library allows server to send requests to the clients.
+The applied SignalR library allows server to send data to the clients without requests.
 <br/>
 App will be updated with a few elements in the future.
 If you want try it out, download latest version.
 <br/>